drachenwald/insulae-draconis/coronet/index.md

 ---
-title: "The Coronet: Prince &amp; Princess of Insulae Draconis"
+title: "The Coronets of Insulae Draconis"
 subtitle: Meet our Prince and Princess
 prevurl:
   - /prince/progress.html